matuzalemmuller/website/pages/resume.md

 </div>
 <br>
 <ul>
-  <li>Create and maintain GitLab CI/CD pipelines to automate service deployment, build client applications, and run testing routines;</li>
+  <li>Create and maintain GitLab CI pipelines to automate service deployment, build client applications, and run testing routines;</li>
-  <li>Design and develop functionalities for managing AWS infrastructure and monitoring alerts;</li>
+  <li>Monitoring of AWS infrastructure using Grafana, Prometheus, and others;</li>
+  <li>Manage AWS infrastructure using Terraform;</li>
   <li>Contribute to designing the development roadmap for client applications (mobile, desktop, and NAS) and website, based on previous experience with customer support and knowledge of customer expectations/needs;</li>
   <li>Coordinate software releases with strategic partners and publish new software versions to App Stores.</li>
 </ul>